 Often it happens that the risers, especially the wooden risers, get some extra curve due to the use after long intervals.
 It also happens due to the wrong way of storage.
 Storing a bow is very important; I’ll be coming back to this in a bit.
-Sometimes the direct sunlight is responsible for this kind of damage.
-Check the attach points of limbs and other accessories, are they precise?
-Because when you are going to draw the bow, the riser will take a considerable pressure.
+Sometimes direct sunlight is responsible for this kind of damage.
+Check the attached points of limbs and other accessories, are they precise?
+Because when you are going to draw the bow, the riser will take considerable pressure.
 In a takedown recurve bow ensure that the limbs are screwed thoroughly as well as tightly.

 Be Careful About The Bowstring

 Whether it’s a recurve or a compound, the bowstring is a crucial part.
 You can say that “String is everything” of your bow.
 The bowstring absorbs the power burden and serves it over time.
-That’s why, between all of the parts, bowstring requires the most frequent maintenance.
-It depends on the weight of the bow, how often do you shoot with it and the conditions that your bow faces regularly.
+That’s why, between all of the parts, the bowstring requires the most frequent maintenance.
+It depends on the weight of the bow, how often do you shoot with it, and the conditions that your bow faces regularly.

 Now, when should you replace the bowstring?

-If it looks fuzzy like the image or gone old, you better change it right now.
+If it looks fuzzy like the image or has gone old, you better change it right now.
 The cost to replace the bowstring is not much high.
 Unfortunately, if it gets ripped off, it can hurt you physically and damage your bow too.
 Proper waxing is essential to enhance the effectiveness and durability of the bowstring.

 Always unstring your bow after the shooting season, It prolongs your bow life in every way.
 For an archer or bowhunter, this is the right technique.

 Overall Checkup of Your Bow

 Without riser and bowstring, there are more things to inspect like limbs and other bow accessories you use.
 In a takedown bow limbs are removable, and they are made with carbon fiber.
 So, keep a keen eye when screwed or unscrewed.